-As a not-for-profit organisation, UniHealth works hard to improve efficiencies, reduce operating costs and keep member contribution rates as low as financially sustainable.
+As a not-for-profit organisation, UniHealth works hard to improve efficiencies, reduce operating costs and keep member premiums as low as financially sustainable.
 False claims adversely impact our operating expenses and every year we find that the number of fraudulent claims are increasing, despite our strict monitoring and auditing processes.

 Private Healthcare Australia estimates that millions of dollars are lost every year in private healthcare through fraudulent or inappropriate claiming.
-This causes resources to be diverted away from the payment of necessary services and legitimate claims, which ultimately increases the contribution rates for people holding private health insurance.
+This causes resources to be diverted away from the payment of necessary services and legitimate claims, which ultimately increases the premiums for people holding private health insurance.

 Fraud can occur when a healthcare provider or health fund member provides misleading or false information or withholds information, such as: